atom/atom/docs/writing-specs.md

 0. Add one or more `it` method

-  The `it` method also takes two arugments, a description and a function.
+  The `it` method also takes two arguments, a description and a function.
 Try and make the description flow with the `it` method.
 For example, a description of `this should work` doesn't read well as `it this should work`.
 But a description of `should work` sounds great as `it should work`.

   ```coffee
   describe "when a test is written", ->